mreishus/aoc/2019/01/README.md

 ## Approach and Reflections

-This was a fairly simple problem based around parsing a file full of numbers and applying some basic math.
+This was a fairly simple problem based around parsing a file full of numbers and applying some basic math, involving iteration and/or recursion for Part II.
 This is a good way to ease into Advent of Code and to try out a new language.

 ## Solutions